SirHenricus/KlingonHonorGuard_UCSource/README.md

 Much like what I did with Nerf Arena Blast (another Unreal Engine 1 based game that I have extracted source code from), I only did this because I was curious about how the game works and not really for any other reason.

 Nothing was modified after being exported.
+Though I may not have been entirely careful when organizing the files.